arunabhg/node-express-actions/README.md

 ---

-**_Note -_** Whenever we make any changes to the code, it is automatically pushed to S3 with the help of OIDC using GitHub Action's CI pipeline.
+***Note -*** Remember to give the correct names to your S3 bucket, folder, session, role-session, aws-region, etc. in the workflow, otherwise the workflow will fail.